naamsa to deploy public NEV charging infrastructure

 The project has been endorsed by all naamsa manufacturing, retailing and medium and heavy commercial vehicle original-equipment manufacturers and will be supported by them during deployment.

-“We've managed to onboard all government stakeholders that would play a role here,” said Singh, noting that a development finance institution was working with naamsa to fund an initial rollout of these public charging infrastructure points.
+“We've managed to onboard all government stakeholders that would play a role here,” said Singh, noting that a development finance institution is working with naamsa to fund an initial rollout of these public charging infrastructure points.

 “To date, we've been able to localise the aluminium pillars in the charger, the cables and the harnessing, as well as some of the plugs.
 We could get to a point where the charging infrastructure we install has actually got locally assembled components inside it,” she said.